DiversityDatabaseProject/Diversity/README.md

 # scrapy_project
 The **scrapy project** folder contains spiders for **istockphoto** and **shutterstock**.<br/>
 It downloads images and saves metadata in csv files.<br/>
+The spiders take only the **JSON response**, which contain only the data.
+Images are downloaded in the image folder, and the metadata csv files in the csv folder The csv filenames and folder filenames contain the **timestamp** of the download.<br/>
+There is also logging for **istockphoto** spider.<br/>

 The image metadata is composed of the following:
 - scraper host / site name
 - search_key (eg: "people", "portrait", "face")